How to Know When Your Dog Is Bored (and What to Do)

 Puzzle their muzzle

-Lots of companies make puzzle toys for dogs, which are designed to hold treats that take a bit of work for your pup to get out.
+Lots of companies make brain games for dogs, including puzzle toys, which are designed to hold treats that take a bit of work for your pup to get out.
 This will not only occupy your dog but also engage his senses.
 The number one boredom buster from Omega Paw is the Tricky Treat Ball, which has more than 2,800 positive reviews on Amazon.
 It’s great for mental stimulation as your dog figures out how to get the treats out, and it’s also a good source of exercise as he rolls it around the house.
 Similarly, PetSafe’s Bristle Bone anchors a disc-shaped treat between sections of rubber nubs and nylon bristles.
 The different textures help stimulate a dog’s senses, and as an added bonus, it simultaneously acts as a toothbrush for your chewer!
 Don’t forget to bookmark this list of the best dog toys on Amazon.

 Let them run it off